 Generic Database Interface

-Most Python's database interface remains to Python's DB-API standard and most of the databases have ODBC support.
-Other than that Java database usually support JDBC and programmers can work with that from Jython.
+Most Python's database interface remains to Python's DB-API standard, and most of the databases have ODBC support.
+Other than that, the Java database usually supports JDBC, and programmers can work with that from Jython.

 Relational Database System Interface

 This employs a relational model with support of SQL.
 Lists of general-purpose database systems are: